Microgynon 30 Contraceptive Pill Online

 How to take Microgynon

-Microgynon is taken once daily, at around the same time every day.
-It is a 21-day pill pack, meaning you take 21 tablets consecutively (starting on day 1 of your menstrual cycle).
+One pill is taken once daily, at around the same time every day.
+It is a 21-day pill pack, meaning you take 21 pills consecutively (starting on day 1 of your menstrual cycle).
 This is followed by a 7 day, pill-free break.
-The packaging is marked with the days of the week.
+The strip of Microgynon is marked with the days of the week.

 When starting Microgynon for the first time, it is best to start on the first day of your period (day 1 of your menstrual cycle).